Meeker's

 Peter Frei and I had been partners in numerous technology-related antiques prior to having a falling out.
 Our friendship ended one day over a situation concerning an antique sewing machine I had paid for that we were 50 / 50 partners on.
 Peter entered into an agreement with a 3rd party offering him 50% to sell it without consulting or discussing that decision with me.

 His deal with a 3rd party made me a 25% junior partner.
-When I questioned his decision, Peter, in a fit of faux rage, declared we were no longer friends and that our partnership was over.
+When I questioned his decision, Peter, in a fit of faux rage declared we were no longer friends and that our partnership was over.
 There is more to this story that is irrelevant to this sale and does not need to be retold here.

 What should be told is the story of who first found the adder---that would be me---and details surrounding that event.

 The sellers of the Fardoil lived in upstate NY.
 They contacted me first and I made an appointment to go see it.
 They told me that the adder had been "found" in New York, and the now deceased "finder" had been a caretaker / custodian / groundskeeper / employee when he "found" it.
 The family told me they had had it appraised at Sotheby's or Christies auction house for approx. 5K.
-I offered to purchase it, from them, for the same amount in cash.
+I offered to purchase it from them for the same amount in cash.

-For various reasons Peter handled consigning the Fardoil to Breker's Auction.
+Peter handled consigning the Fardoil to Breker's Auction.
 The Breker auction failed after the French Musee des Arts et Metiers / CNAM cast doubt on the rightful ownership of the Fardoil and the Arithmeum backed out of the sale.

 After the auction failed to produce a sale Peter attempted to market the Fardoil to the under bidder and other parties.
 Those attempts failed.
-Later the CNAM made a relatively low offer, not to purchase the Fardoil, but rather as compensation for us having found it and returning it.
+Later the CNAM made a relatively low offer, not to purchase the Fardoil, but rather as compensation for having found it and returning it.
 That offer was rejected.

 Immediately after the auction Peter wrote that if the high bidder or under bidder would not pay the original sale price it had brought at auction he would simply buy us out for 1/2 of the high bid, as we both felt it had not reached its full potential because of the French interference.
 He never followed through on that proposal, later claiming it was just a negotiation tactic.
-Despite the fact he was not negotiating with anyone at the time.

 Shortly after Peter ended our friendship, and after the auction, he announced we would settle up over the Fardoil by having a private auction between us, with a third party holding the Fardoil until that process was complete.
-He reneged on that proposal shortly after, claiming he did not have enough money.
+He reneged on that proposal claiming he did not have enough money.

 Peter next demanded we wait, and be patient, as the Fardoil was in his words, "burned" by the French, their claims, and the failed auction.

 Peter next suggested we should name a price he could buy us out at, with the stipulation that he would need 6 months to gather the money.
-A proposal that was neither fair nor equitable, but in the interest of ending this ordeal we proposed selling our half interest to him for $18K --- approx. 25% of the original sale price of $74K it had reached at the Breker auction. $18K equated to approx. half of what we were due had the auction succeeded---a reasonable offer by us to resolve this.
+A proposal that was neither fair nor equitable, but in the interest of ending this ordeal we proposed selling our half interest to him for $18K --- approx. 25% of the original sale price of $74K it had reached at the Breker auction. $18K equated to approx. 50% of what we were due had the auction succeeded---a reasonable offer by us to resolve this.

 Peter rejected that offer outright saying he would never pay that amount, with no meaningful counter or further discussion.
 That was over 2 years ago, much longer than the 6 months he said would be needed to raise funds to buy us out, once again reneging on a proposal he himself put forward.